Home / Career Guides / Legal Investigator

 Understand the legal landscape

-Your job is to gather information and data to aid in legal proceedings, including understanding both civil and criminal law systems.
-Regularly read up on relevant laws and legal precedents and watch court proceedings when possible.
-This knowledge will be invaluable when researching cases, interviewing subjects, and presenting evidence.
-A robust understanding of the legal process will also make you a more reliable resource for legal teams.
+Know both civil and criminal law systems inside out.
+Regularly update yourself on laws and legal precedents, and if possible, watch court proceedings.
+This deep legal knowledge will aid you immensely in researching cases, interviewing people, and presenting evidence.
+It also makes you a trusted resource for legal teams.

 Specialize in a specific area